-Kaewa the Kororā

-RACHEL HAYDON ILLUSTRATED BY PIPPA KEEL

-Join Kaewa the kororā as she explores her strange new world at the National Aquarium.
+Kaewa the Kororā RACHEL HAYDON ILLUSTRATED BY PIPPA KEEL Join Kaewa the kororā as she explores her strange new world at the National Aquarium.
 She is taken under the flipper of Captain, a one-eyed kororā who introduces her to the colourful characters of the penguin colony.
 As she finds out about life in her new home - free food and fun friends! - a mysterious presence seems to be behind a series of 'accidents'.
 What is going on?
 This feel-good mystery for young readers and their families has a great cast of engaging characters based on real penguins at New Zealand's National Aquarium.
 Its gorgeous illustrations are full of detail and give a penguin's-eye view of life at the aquarium.

-RACHEL HAYDON is a qualified primary school teacher and scientist with a BSc in zoology and an MA in marine science.
-She has over 15 years' experience of teaching science to children of all ages in schools, museums, zoos and aquariums in Australia, South Korea, the United Kingdom and New Zealand.
+RACHEL HAYDON is the general manager of the National Aquarium of New Zealand, a qualified primary school teacher and a scientist.
+She has over 15 years' experience teaching science to children of all ages in schools, museums, zoos and aquariums in New Zealand and overseas.
+PIPPA KEEL is an award-winning illustration designer, who has an Honours degree in illustration and a huge love of the outdoors

 PUBLISHED: October 2021

-ISBN: 9780995143159

-Picture flat, 260 x 215mm.
+ISBN: 9780995143159 Picture flat, 260 x 215mm.
 32 pages. \$24.99